apache/couchdb-documentation/src/api/ddoc/views.rst

 Raw collation
 -------------

-By default CouchDB using `ICU`_ driver for sorting view results.
+By default CouchDB uses an `ICU`_ driver for sorting view results.
 It's possible use binary collation instead for faster view builds where Unicode collation is not important.